wp-plugins/confident-captcha/readme.txt

 = What is a CAPTCHA? =
 CAPTCHA is a program or system intended to distinguish human from machine input, typically as a way of thwarting spam and automated extraction of data from websites.

+= Why choose confident CAPTCHA over the 1000s of CAPTCHAs out there? = Confident CAPTCHA eliminates the once standard tradeoff between user experience and security by introducing an innovative approach to digital security that is inherently user friendly as it is secure.
+For those sites with the right stuff Confident CAPTCHA provides a seamless platform for monetization, giving publishers substantial new revenue streams.

 = What browsers support Confident CAPTCHA? =
 Our CAPTCHA is supported by all major browsers and is backward compatible with IE7 and beyond.